Student Developmental Level - Early Childhood Education Birth – Grade 2

 - literacy development for young children (emergent literacy)

 - early childhood curriculum and instruction in content

 - approaches to teaching and learning in grades pre-K through Grade 2

 Six semester-hours (s.h.) at the appropriate developmental level is required.
 Three s.h. must focus exclusively on early childhood education.
-The remaining 3 s.h. can include teaching in elementary school grades 1-6 since grades 1-2 can be both in elementary school or in an early childhood setting.
+The remaining 3 s.h. can include course work in teaching in elementary school grades 1-6 since grades 1-2 can be both in elementary school or in an early childhood setting.